alexfernandez/loadtest/README.md

 Sets the key for the http client to use.
 Must be used with `--cert`.

+#### `--tcp` (experimental)

+Option to use low level TCP sockets, faster than the standard HTTP library.
+Not all options are supported.

+**Warning**: experimental option.
+May not work with your test case.

 ### Test Server

 loadtest bundles a test server.
 To run it: